NRCan/CanFlood/docs/source/citations.rst

 =====================
 Citations
 =====================
 ..
-[2] The ‘capped’ values with null and rounding treatment.

-..
-[3] Can be built from an .xls file by exporting to csv then creating a csv layer in QGIS from the lat/long values.

-..
-[4] A corresponding simple $/m2 curve is created by the DamageCurves Converter.

-..
 [5] Depending on your settings, this may have been set automatically when you loaded the datafiles.
    All tutorials   use CRS ‘EPSG:3005’ unless stated otherwise.
 See the following link for an explanation of projections in QGIS.